Housing & Residential Life

 Deadlines for applications for gender-inclusive housing can be found here.
 Application decisions will be communicated to applicants in advance of Housing Selection and will include a housing assignment.
 Accepted students will not be required to participate in housing selection.
 Students will be placed in a double room and must fill the room with a roommate of their choice and the roommate must also complete the SafeZone Training requirement.
 In the event of a vacancy within a gender-inclusive room, the student will be able to select another roommate.
 However, should that student not be able to locate another resident, Champlain College retains the necessity to maximize usage of housing options on campus and the room will become single-gender.
 Families are not notified of enrollment in this program.
 For any questions or concerns contact Kate Ford in Skiff Hall.Link to this FAQ

-Students that identify outside of the gender binary are asked to contact Kate Ford, Assistant Director of Housing Operations, in the Office of Housing and Residential Life to explore options.
-Kate will work with you to identify the best housing situation.
-Students that do not wish to partake in the Gender-inclusive housing option on the hill section of campus or the 194 Saint Paul Street option may continue to seek support from the Office of Housing and Residential Life and the Accommodations Officers to identify the best housing option for each person.Link to this FAQ
+Students that identify outside of the gender binary are asked to contact email@example.com to explore options.
+Our team will work with you to identify the best housing situation.
+Students that do not wish to partake in the Gender-inclusive housing option on the hill section of campus or the 194 Saint Paul Street option may continue to seek support from the Office of Housing & Residential Life and the Accommodations Office to identify the best housing option for each person.Link to this FAQ

 Juniors and Seniors will receive priority for this building.

-Application and admittance to live at 194 St. Paul Street does take place as part of the housing selection process.
-A separate application (due February 21, 2020) is required for this residence.
+Application and admittance to live at 194 St. Paul Street takes place as part of the housing selection process.
+A separate application is required for this residence.
 Please visit the 194 St. Paul website for complete details, including floor plans.

-All campus housing at Champlain is substance-free, but 308 Maple is specifically for those students who want a supportive environment with others who are committed to living in an atmosphere free from the presence and effects of alcohol and other drugs (including tobacco and marijuana).
+All campus housing at Champlain is substance-free, but each year, a residence hall is designated for those students who want a supportive environment with others who are committed to living in an atmosphere free from the presence and effects of alcohol and other drugs (including tobacco and marijuana).
+More information can be found here.Link to this FAQ

 If you have a maintenance issue with anything in your room, please make sure to put in a maintenance request through School Dude which can be accessed online through your student portal.
 If further assistance is needed, please speak to a Resident Advisor or to the Area Coordinator.Link to this FAQ